Global stocks routed, yields rise as U.S. inflation threat spooks markets

 LONDON (Reuters) - Stock markets were routed around the globe on Monday, with European indexes opening lower and bond yields rising as resurgent U.S. inflation raised the possibility central banks would tighten policy more aggressively than had been expected.

-Earlier, MSCI’s broadest index of Asia-Pacific shares outside Japan .MIAPJ0000PUS shed as much as 2 percent, its largest daily drop since late 2016.
-It was last down 1.5 percent.

-Friday’s U.S. payrolls report showed wages growing at their fastest pace in more than eight years, fuelling expectations for both inflation and interest rates would rise more than previously forecast.
-That sparked a global sell-off that continued on Monday .
+Friday’s U.S. payrolls report showed wages growing at their fastest pace in more than eight years, fuelling expectations that both inflation and interest rates would rise more than previously forecast.

+That sparked a sell-off in U.S. equities that is set to continue on Monday.
+Dow Jones futures 1YMc1 pointed to the market opening 1.1 percent lower, with the S&P 500 EScv1 down 0.6 percent and the NASDAQ NQc1 down 0.9 percent.

-Futures markets <0#FF:> priced in the risk of three, or even more, rate rises by the Federal Reserve this year.
+Futures markets <0#FF:> priced in the risk of three, or even more, rate rises by the Federal Reserve this year after Friday’s data release.

 “This added fuel to a bond market sell-off, pushing US 10 year Treasury bond yields closer to the magic 3 percent level, which will only increase borrowing costs for corporates following years of cheap financing, thus ushering equities further from recent highs,” said Mike van Dulken, head of research at Accendo Markets

-Bond yields, which move inversely to bond prices, rose to multi-year highs across the globe.
+Bond yields, which move inversely to bond prices, initially rose to multi-year highs across the globe before pulling back in later trades.

 Faster rate rises by the Fed would hurt emerging markets and commodity currencies, said Deutsche Bank macro strategist Alan Ruskin.

-The Norwegian crown NOK=, a key commodity currency, was one of the biggest losers in Europe on Monday, down 0.3 percent against the U.S. dollar.

-In emerging markets, the South African rand ZAR= fell 0.7 percent and the Chinese yuan and Polish zloty PLN= 0.2 percent.
+Emerging-market currency the South African rand ZAR= fell 0.4 percent, with the Chinese yuan and Polish zloty PLN= down around 0.2 percent.

-Rising U.S. yields gave the dollar some support in early Asian trade, but it lost ground later in the session.

-Against a basket of currencies, the dollar was down at 89.111 .DXY, after climbing 0.6 percent on Friday for its biggest single-day gain in three months.
+Rising U.S. yields gave the dollar some support.
+Against a basket of currencies, the dollar was up fractionally at 89.267 .DXY, after climbing 0.6 percent on Friday for its biggest single-day gain in three months.

 Reporting by Alasdair Pal, Additional reporting by Wayne Cole and Swati Pandey in Sydney, editing by Larry King